Beliefs and practices of the Church of Jesus Christ of Latter-day Saints: God the Father, Jesus Christ, and the Holy Ghost

 The church's view of the Godhead breaks with Nicene Creed tradition and believes it returns to the teachings taught by Jesus.
 It does not accept the creed's definition of Trinity that the three are "consubstantial" nor the Athanasian Creed's statement that they are "incomprehensible", arguing that the LDS view is self-evident in the Bible that the Father, the Son, and the Holy Ghost are separate persons—three divine beings as illustrated in Jesus' farewell prayer, his baptism at the hands of John, his transfiguration, and the martyrdom of Stephen.

 In addition to the Godhead, LDS theology recognizes at least the possibility of other divine entities; however, these other "gods" and "goddesses" are not considered to be objects of worship, and have no direct relevance to salvation.
-Official church materials refer to "Heavenly Parents", implying to some the existence of a Heavenly Mother.
+Official church materials refer to Heavenly Parents, and a Heavenly Mother.
 Belief in such a figure is common among members, and she has been mentioned in meetings by church officials and alluded to in two of the hymns of the church.
 However, very little on the subject of a Heavenly Mother has been taught by the church.